Skip to Main Content

 Solve problems using a variety of strategies

-Use multiple tools for construction and composition (Checkpoint 5.2)
+Use multiple tools for construction, composition, and creativity (Consideration 5.2)

-There is a tendency in schooling to focus on traditional tools rather than contemporary ones.
-This tendency has several liabilities: 1) it does not prepare learners for their future; 2) it limits the range of content and teaching methods that can be implemented; 3) it restricts learners ability to express knowledge about content (assessment); and, most importantly, 4) it constricts the kinds of learners who can be successful.
+Many schools/learning environments tend to focus on traditional tools to the exclusion of contemporary ones.
+Relying upon traditional tools has several liabilities: 1) it does not prepare learners for their future; 2) it limits the range of content and teaching methods that can be implemented; 3) it restricts learners’ ability to express knowledge about content; and, most importantly, 4) it restricts the kinds of learners who can be successful.

 Strategy